Skip to main content

 The custom dimensions as additional weights.

-The filter string to narrow the search to according to metadata attributes.
+The filter string used to narrow the search based on metadata attributes.
 The query against this corpus will be confined to document parts that match the metadata_filter.
-Only metadata set as filter_attributes on the corpus can be filtered.
-Filter syntax is similiar to a SQL where clause.
+Only metadata fields set as filter_attributes on the corpus can be filtered.
+Filter syntax is similar to a SQL WHERE clause.
 See metadata filters documentation for more information.

 How much to weigh lexical scores compared to the embedding score.
 0 means lexical search is not used at all, and 1 means only lexical search is used.